-On January 1 of both 2020 and 2019, the balance of the Association's 2011 Extraordinary Prepayment Fund exceeded \$50,000.
-Therefore, in accordance with provisions of the Trust Indenture, the Association made extraordinary mandatory prepayments/redemptions of accreted value to prepay certain of its 2011A Retained Term Bonds and to redeem certain of its 2011A1 New Term Bonds on the following February 15.
-Details of the extraordinary mandatory prepayments/redemptions are as follows.
+On January 1, 2024, the balance of the Association's 2011 Extraordinary Prepayment Fund exceeded \$50,000.
+Therefore, on February 15, 2024, in accordance with provisions of the Trust Indenture, the Association made extraordinary mandatory prepayments/redemptions of accreted value to prepay certain of its 2011A Retained Term Bonds and to redeem certain of its 2011A1 New Term Bonds.
+Details of the extraordinary mandatory prepayments/redemptions are as follows: